lauragift21/mcp-server-workshop/use-cases/meeting-summary/README.md

-# Meeting Summary MCP Server
+# AI Powered Meeting Summary MCP Server

 An MCP server for intelligent document summarization and Jira task creation, featuring **dual-mode AI integration** with Cloudflare Workers AI and advanced extractive fallback.
 Designed to work seamlessly with Claude and other AI assistants.